The Barbini Engines

-Not having any examples of the 2.5 cc models on hand, I’ll have to depend entirely upon written sources when discussing those models.
+Not having examples of the majority of the 2.5 cc models on hand, I’ll have to depend entirely upon written sources when discussing most of those models.
 Fortunately, this isn’t as much of an issue as it might have been with some other ranges of similar scarcity and limited worldwide circulation, since there is a wealth of source material available.
 I’ll start by reviewing those sources for those who may wish to follow up.

 Although they were never targeted towards markets outside of their native Italy, a series of high-profile contest successes (of which more below) led to the Barbini engines quickly acquiring a very high international reputation during the mid and late 1950’s.
 This led to a greater than usual level of coverage in the English-language modelling media during that period, especially for a range that was never exported from Italy in significant numbers.
 This coverage included the publication of a number of tests of different models.

 Tests were published in both “Model Aircraft” and “Aeromodeller” magazines, despite the fact that the engines were not readily available in the English-speaking world.
 These tests provided a great deal of information on the design, construction and performance of the Barbini engines.
 Coverage was quite comprehensive, including the 1 cc Barbini B.38 diesel as well as both diesel and glow-plug versions of the 2.5 cc Barbini B.40 model.
 The B.40 was also included in a comparative test of a number of 2.5 cc models which appeared in the 1958 “Aeromodeller Annual”.
 Reference will be made to specific tests at appropriate points in the text which follows.